mariomenjr/mariomenjr/content/about/index.en.md

 {{< figure src="about.jpg" title="Mario Menjivar" caption="De visita al Gran Cañón.
 Enero, 2023.">}}

-My name is **Mario Menjívar** (n.
+My name is **Mario Menjívar** (b.
 1993), and I am a curiosity-driven human, computer scientist, and immigrant.
 I am originally from El Salvador where I lived two thirds of my life, I currently reside in Southern California.
 I am learning French.

 I work building software to automate and streamline industrial processes, generally in C# and JavaScript.
 I also dedicate a good amount of time to read history, watch documentaries, and walk.